Pollution's Effect on the Economy

 The top air pollution components are sulfur dioxide, nitrogen oxides, ammonia, volatile organic compounds, and fine particulate matter.
 The most damaging is sulfur dioxide.

-Power generation is the leading cause of air pollution.
+The leading cause of air pollution is power generation.
 Of those, coal-generated plants are the worst.
 The other causes are oil and gas extraction, coal mining, and oil refineries.

 In 1955, the federal government first became concerned about combating air pollution.
 The Air Pollution Control Act of 1955 funded research to find out what caused air pollution.